Schneider Electric's bets for the 2019 data centre industry

 Worlds of IT and telco data centers colliding

 In order for 5G to deliver on its promise of ‘sub 1 ms latency', it needs a distributed cloud computing environment that will be scalable, resilient, and fault-tolerant.
 This distributed cloud architecture will become virtualized in a new way called cloud based radio access networks (cRAN).

-cRAN moves processing from base stations at cell sites to a group of virtualized servers running in an edge data centre.
+cRAN moves processing from base stations at cell sites to a group of virtualized servers running in an edge data center.
 From that perspective, I believe significant buildouts will occur worldwide in metro core clouds throughout 2019 and well into 2020.

-You might think of these facilities as ‘regional data centres’, ranging from 500 kW to 2 MW in size, combining telco functionality (data routing and flow management) with IT functionality data cache, processing and delivery.
+You might think of these facilities as ‘regional data centers', ranging from 500 kW to 2 MW in size, combining telco functionality (data routing and flow management) with IT functionality data cache, processing and delivery.

-While they will enable performance improvements, it’s unlikely that they will be able to deliver on the promise of sub 1ms latency due to their physical location.
-It’s far more likely that we will begin to see sub 1ms latency times when the massive edge core cloud deployment happens in 2021 and beyond.
-Here localized micro data centres will provide the vehicle for super fast latency, with high levels of connectivity and availability.
+While they will enable performance improvements, it's unlikely that they will be able to deliver on the promise of sub 1ms latency due to their physical location.
+It's far more likely that we will begin to see sub 1ms latency times when the massive edge core cloud deployment happens in 2021 and beyond.
+Here localized micro data centers will provide the vehicle for super fast latency, with high levels of connectivity and availability.

 Liquid cooling is coming

-Artificial intelligence (AI) applications are placing massive demands on processing in data centres worldwide and with it, AI has begun to hit its stride, springing from research labs into real business and consumer applications.
+Artificial intelligence (AI) applications are placing massive demands on processing in data centers worldwide and with it, AI has begun to hit its stride, springing from research labs into real business and consumer applications.